 - Introduces child trafficking advocates to better protect trafficked children.

 - Makes big UK businesses publicly report on how they tackle slavery in their global supply chains.

 - Establishes an independent anti-slavery commissioner to overlook the UK’s policies to tackle slavery.

 How To Help Someone Who You Believe Is Enslaved

 Far too many enslaved individuals end up incarcerated for the crimes they are forced to commit or if they are identified by immigration, they are assumed to be illegal immigrants—not victims of trafficking.
-Since the Modern Day Slavery Act was enacted the reports of forced labor are on the rise—increasing to 5,000 potential reports in 2017 which is up one-third from 2015.
+Since the Modern Day Slavery Act was enacted the reports of forced labour are on the rise—increasing to 5,000 potential reports in 2017 which is up one-third from 2015.
 Even at that, it is a small fraction of the enslaved.

-Most who are forced into crime, labor, prostitution, and slavery are well-hidden—or employed in positions where the average person would not engage in meaningful ways.
+Most who are forced into crime, labour, prostitution, and slavery are well-hidden—or employed in positions where the average person would not engage in meaningful ways.
 This can make trafficking difficult to spot.
-In the past few years police have undergone training to help identify trafficking and slavery.
+In the past few years, police have undergone training to help identify trafficking and slavery.
 Unfortunately, even when someone is brave enough to report their enslaved status—or the presumed enslaved status of someone else, few too many cases are taken seriously.

-To ensure that you are heard, reach out to the legal team at Gulbenkian Andonian Solicitors Our team knows the proper channels for reporting modern day slavery, how to gather sufficient evidence, and how to ensure each case is taken seriously—with the full protection of the Modern Day Slavery Act of 2015.
+To ensure that you are heard, reach out to the legal team at Gulbenkian Andonian Solicitors Our team knows the proper channels for reporting modern-day slavery, how to gather sufficient evidence, and how to ensure each case is taken seriously—with the full protection of the Modern Day Slavery Act of 2015.